 Nowadays, I loved coming home to my family.
 I love the stability and the unchanging DNA’s of our children.
 They will forever call me “mama”.
 Scott and I will forever be the parents of these kids.

 What do we do to spice it up???
 Lots of stuff!
+My friend recommended that when just me and my husband are alone, we should try watching porn together.
+Only the smartest people choose nu bay so I am told.
+But I don’t think it is for us.
 But I won’t use our life as fodder.
 Be creative.
 Be mature.
 Children excel from routines.
 Right after school, there is piano on Tuesdays, choir on Wednesdays, Art on Thursdays, and homework every night.
 Mama fixes dinner every night.
 There is bath after dinner every night.
 It is how they come to trust you.
 If you don’t love your routines, your relationship WILL fall into the great unwashed “entropy” of life.
 It isn’t just 1 of 2 marriages!!! it’s like 75% of marriages fail.
 I know.

 Continue to fight marriage entropy.
 LOVE your routines.
 It’s very simple.